EPISODE 5-The Prime Minister and the Prof – How does friendship influence political power?

 I have to ask: Why is the death of 3,000,000 people less than a footnote in Churchill’s version of history?

-I learned more about Churchill from what he omitted rather than what he included in those six books of his.
+I learned more about Churchill from that single omission than everything combined in those six books of his.

 Thank you for reading!